kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/vim-floaterm/README.md

 double-circular-linkedlist.
 Then you can use `:FloatermNext` or `: FloatermPrev` to switch between them.

+**❗️Note**: Long-running jobs (e.g. `yarn watch`) inside the builtin terminal would probably slowdown your operation.
+It's recommended to put them into the external terminals.

 ### Commands

 #### `:FloatermNew[!] [options] [cmd]` Open a floaterm window.